katafrakt/difftastic-elixir/README.md

 This library, inspired by [difftastic-ruby](https://github.com/joeldrapper/difftastic-ruby), provides integration with [Difftastic](https://difftastic.wilfred.me.uk/) - a next-level diffing tool based on tree-sitter.

-ExUnit's default diffs are great fo Elixir data structures, but when you have a big chunk of string, for example a HTML file (renderd email or LiveView component), it falls a bit short.
+ExUnit's default diffs are great for Elixir data structures, but when you have a big chunk of data, for example a HTML file (renderd email or LiveView component), it falls a bit short.

 ![](assets/html_ex_unit.png)